La Ruta del Pincho

 - The night doesn’t end when the tapas do.
 Thursday nights are a blast in the center.
 Stick around Calle Mendezábal, or head to local favorites like the Azotea de Benito for a digestive gintonic or Paper Club to dance off your dinner.

 La Ruta del Pincho happens every Thursday night and shouldn’t be missed!
 Next time your in Las Palmas, skip lunch and go nuts.
+And click here to learn more out more about what to expect from traditional Canarian cuisine.

 If you’re a Las Palmas local, let me know if I’ve missed any of your faves and which stops are your top picks to picar on Thursdays!